 A Memorable Day in 1993

 April 10, 1993, saw a handful of major milestones reached and they started in Pittsburgh.
 The Penguins defeated the New York Rangers 4-2 to extend their league-record 17-game winning streak.
 Current Oilers head coach, Dave Tippet, led the way with a goal and an assist for the Penguins.

-Hall of Fame Chris Chelios set a new Chicago Blackhawks’ team record for defensemen, with his 55th assist of the season, in a 4-2 win at the Tampa Bay Lightning.
+Hall of Famer Chris Chelios set a new Chicago Blackhawks’ team record for defensemen, with his 55th assist of the season, in a 4-2 win at the Tampa Bay Lightning.
 Chelios broke the single-season mark held by Doug Wilson.
 He finished the season with 58 assists, a mark he matched in the 1995-96 season and is still the team record.